 Recovery from Eyelash Enhancements

-Certain eyelash enhancements don't require much of a recovery period, such as recovery from Latisse.
+Certain eyelash enhancements don't require much of a recovery period, such as recovery from Latisse®.
 The solution simply requires a nighttime application ritual that doesn't cause users to experience any downtime.

 Eyelash transplant procedures can include longer recovery times, based upon the method used to extract hair from the donor area.
 If an eyelash transplant is performed by gaining hair via the "strip surgery" FUT method, patients will have sutures and an incision in the rear of their head that takes time to heal.
-A return trip to the doctor might be necessary after 10 days, in order to remove staples and non-dissolvable stitches.
+A return trip to the doctor might be necessary after 10 days, to remove staples and non-dissolvable stitches.
 The FUE method of hair transplantation takes less recovery time, but patients are advised to treat their newly-transplant hair follicles with care for the first 7 days, to sleep with their heads elevated, and to avoid rubbing the eyes.

-Dr. Bauman notes that many eyelash transplantation patients may experience a small amount of discomfort but feel comfortable enough to make shopping trips the same day of their procedures.
+Many eyelash transplantation patients may experience a small amount of discomfort but feel comfortable enough to make shopping trips the same day of their procedures.
 After 3 to 5 days, eyelash transplant patients may return to work and other normal activities, since any pinkness and swelling should have faded away from the eyes.
 The new hairs will fall away after 14 days, but the hair follicles will remain, causing the new eyelashes to keep growing for the rest of the person's lifetime.
 The transplanted eyelashes will continue to grow to long lengths that require trimming and curling as the wearer desires.

 Recovery from eyelash extensions is minimal.
 Patients are advised to arrive at their appointments not wearing eye makeup and contact lenses, with expectations to spend one or two hours or more receiving the extensions.
 Most normal activities can be resumed immediately, with the specific hair growth cycle dictating if the enhanced eyelashes will last from 3 to 5 weeks or more.
 Patients may experience redness, itching, or dermatitis, and are advised to refrain from washing their eye area right away or using oil-based eye products.